ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In this article, I am going to deep dive into the React world and what is the core value proposition of React, what is React reconciler…</blockquote>

 <h3>3.
-Building a Better React Application with Repository and Adapter Design Patterns ❤ - <a href="https://medium.com/javascript-in-plain-english/building-a-better-react-application-with-repository-and-adapter-design-patterns-3e089f43fbc8" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Like a Pro: Mastering Best Practices in 2024 - <a href="https://medium.com/@apicraft/react-like-a-pro-mastering-best-practices-in-2024-8f9eaad4fa25" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Awais`**
+✍️ **posted by `Mohammed Tawfik`**

-<blockquote>In this article, we’ll explore how to implement these design patterns in a React application using functional components and hooks.
-By the…</blockquote>
+<blockquote>React, the undisputed champion of web UI development, empowers you to build dynamic and user-centric interfaces.
+But with this power comes…</blockquote>

 <h3>4.
-Project — Mark Notes[MERN Stack] - <a href="https://medium.com/@vinayaksannaik01/project-mark-notes-mern-stack-55a96f699591" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introduction to ReactJS — What Is It and Why Use It? - <a href="https://medium.com/@ofelipedbr/introduction-to-reactjs-what-is-it-and-why-use-it-015ebaac745a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vinayak Sannaik`**
+✍️ **posted by `Felipe Dumont`**

-<blockquote>High-level overview of the architecture and system design:</blockquote>
+<blockquote>ReactJS is a JavaScript library developed by Facebook to help developers build user interfaces (UI) efficiently.
+React allows you to…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>